BestReviews is reader-supported and may earn an affiliate commission. Details

-This is a high-quality mat with an attractive appearance and nice size.
+This is a high-quality mat with an attractive appearance and a nice size.
 Users feel it is safe and doesn't slip even without rubber backing.
 Many appreciated the lack of rubber, which makes it easier to wash.

 Occasional quality-control issues.
 A few customers received mats with an uneven weave.
 A few said it doesn't stay in place as well as rubber-backed versions.

 Made with soft microfibers and filled with memory foam that offers a soft, velvety feel.
 Features nonslip rubber backings with strong grips that keep mats firmly in place.
 Comes in a pack of 3 mats.

 Mats are folded when shipped, so may arrive badly creased.
 Has a slight chemical smell.

 Comes in a set of 2 generously sized mats that stretch across the floor.
 Cotton material is durable and highly absorbent.
 Mats are reversible.
 Can be machine-washed.
 Dries fast.
 Available in different colors.